awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

    1. Check that the Aurora global database has become available to use by using the AWS CLI `[describe\-global\-clusters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-global-clusters.html)` command, as shown in the following example\.

       ```
-      aws rds --region primary_region \
-        describe-global-clusters \
-          --global-cluster-identifier global_database_id # optional
+      aws rds describe-global-clusters --region primary_region --global-cluster-identifier global_database_id    # ID is optional
       ```

-   1. When the `describe-global-clusters` results show a status of `available`, create the primary cluster for the Aurora global database\.
+      When the results show a status of `available`, go on to the next step\.

+   1. Create the primary cluster for the Aurora global database\.
 To do so, use the AWS CLI `[create\-db\-cluster](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html)` command\.
-Specify `aurora` for the `--engine` parameter and `5.6.10a` for the `--engine-version` parameter\.
+Specify `global` for the `--engine-mode` parameter\.
 Specify the same `--global-cluster-identifier` value as when you created the global database\.
-The following example shows how\.
+      + For Aurora MySQL, specify `aurora` for the `--engine` parameter\.
+      + For Aurora PostgreSQL, specify `aurora-postgresql` for the `--engine` parameter and `10.11` for the `--engine-version` parameter\.

       For Linux, OS X, or Unix: